 If a teen or an adult concerned about a teen has questions or concerns about drug use, they can now call, chat, or text to connect directly with a Teen Link Substance Use Prevention Clinician.
 Our staff are able to assist callers with:

-Teen Link Substance Use Prevention line is open from 1-10 pm Tuesday-Saturday.
+Teen Link Substance Use Prevention line is open from 1-10 pm 7 days a week.
 To reach us, simply call or text to: 866-833-6546 or click here for chat.